Siege of Saguntum: Siege

 During Hannibal's assault on Saguntum, he suffered some losses due to the extensive fortifications and the tenacity of the defending Saguntines, but his troops stormed and destroyed the city's defenses one at a time.
 Hannibal was even severely wounded in the thigh by a javelin, and fighting was stopped for a few weeks while he recovered.

-The Saguntines turned to Rome for aid, but none was sent.
+The Saguntines sent word to Rome for aid, but none was sent.
 In 218 BC, after enduring eight months of siege, which is said to have included a harsh famine, with cannibalism rampant as the inhabitants grew desperate.
 A large funeral pyre was erected into which many threw themselves, fearing what Hannibal's troops might do.
-Many also killed themselves by the sword.
+Starving soldiers increasingly resorted to suicide with their swords.
 The Saguntines' last defenses were finally overrun.
 Hannibal offered to spare the population on condition that they were "willing to depart from Saguntum, unarmed, each with two garments".
-When they declined the offer and began to sabotage the town's wealth and possessions, every adult was put to death.
+The offer was refused, and the Saguntines began torching their homes and properties to deny Hannibal their use; for that, he put every single one of them to death.

 This marked the beginning of the Second Punic War.
 Hannibal now had a base of operations from which he could supply his forces with food and extra troops.